Log-majorization of the moduli of the eigenvalues of a matrix polynomial by tropical roots: Introduction

 with

 In this paper, we generalize the bounds of Hadamard, Ostrowski, and P\'olya, to the case of a matrix polynomial

 We now associate with the matrix polynomial $P$ the tropical polynomial

 where $\|\cdot \|$ is a norm on the space of matrices, and show that the moduli of the roots $\zeta_1,\dots,\zeta_{nd}$ of $P$ can still be controlled in terms of the tropical roots $\alpha_1,\dots,\alpha_n$ of $\trop p$.
-Our results give bounds on the ratio $|\zeta_1\dots\zeta_{nk}|/(\alpha_1\dots\alpha_{k})^n$, which extend and refine the above bounds.
+Our results give in particular bounds on the ratios $|\zeta_1\dots\zeta_{nk}|/(\alpha_1\dots\alpha_{k})^n$, which extend and refine the above bounds.
 In particular, in Theorem~\ref{thm:mainthmmatrox}, we extend the lower bound~\eqref{eq:polyabound} of P\'olya to the matrix polynomial case, and in Theorem~\ref{thm:newthem}, we extend the upper bound~\eqref{eq:ostrowski} of Ostrowski.
+Note that, for the lower bounds to be similar to the one of P\'olya and in some sense independent of the dimension of the matrices, the norm $\|\cdot \|$ must satisfy assumptions described in Section~\ref{subsec-norm}, which hold in particular for the normalized Frobenius norm.

-Moreover, we obtain other lower bounds that are new even in the case of scalar polynomials.
+We also obtain other lower bounds that are new even in the case of scalar polynomials.
 In particular, in Theorem~\ref{thm:mainthmnnz}, we obtain a lower bound which may be tighter for ``fewnomials''.
 In Theorems~\ref{thm:mainthmmatrox3} and~\ref{thm:mainthmpoly3}, we obtain general lower bounds, which extend the bound of P\'olya and its extension to the matrix case, and which may be much tighter when the tropical roots are sufficiently separated.
 Then, all together our results show that the tropical roots give tight estimates of the moduli of the eigenvalues if the tropical roots are sufficiently separated and if certain matrices are sufficiently well conditioned.